 Jungles are literally and figuratively crawling with nasties from canopy to floor.
-Vegetation foreign to travelers hide three inch long thorns, crawling leeches, leaf-cutting ants, fast moving spiders and countless other insects some of which may yet to be discovered and are completely unknown to scientists.
-Thorny tree trunks, acid covered leaves and reptiles also call the jungle home and contribute to the inhospitable environment where everything seems to move and come alive.
+Vegetation foreign to travelers hide three inch long thorns, crawling leeches, leaf-cutting ants, fast moving spiders and countless other insects, some of which may remain undiscovered and are completely unknown to scientists.
+Thorny tree trunks, acid-covered leaves and reptiles also call the jungle home and contribute to the inhospitable environment where everything seems to move and come alive.

 WETNESS COVERS ALL